tomsWebConsulting/twcsl/v7.1/Bookmarklet/Store Page Detail Featured Image Set/README.md

 ## How to Use

-* Go to a product detail page,
+* Go to a product detail page.

 * Use the bookmarklet.